garengh4/create-react-app/README.md

 For hashed passwords, we need the bcryptjs library in our react app
 - `npm i bcryptjs`
 - useEffect for fetching users from API using Axios
 - onSubmit, check if hashed password entered by the user matches the hashed password from backend.
-If match => welcome thatt username, else incorrect credentials
+If match => welcome that username, else incorrect credentials

 when to separate into 2 components versus do everything in 1 component.
 Rule: 'Strong cohesion and loose coupling' => within the same object/function the tasks done should be very closely related to each other.
 Across diffenrent object/functions, there should be as little dependency as possible.